New Jersey / County

 Healthcare

-Access to quality healthcare is strong, with major hospitals like Chilton Medical Center and St. Joseph's Wayne Medical Center close by, and a high physician-to-population ratio of 2.6 per 1,000 residents.
-Health insurance coverage is widespread at 94.1%, ensuring good support for medical needs.
+Lincoln Park residents have access to quality healthcare, with major hospitals like Chilton Medical Center and St. Joseph's Wayne Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 94.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals